Monday, 11 November 2013

 'Where is...Form of Japanese politeness to which the reply makes a contrast full of humour.
 The foolish one..'

 Here, Joyce has muddled his Japanese and Chinese.
-Thanks to the detective work of Robbert-Jan Henkes and Mikio Fuse, we know he took this from Lady Susan Towneley's 1922 memoirs, Indiscretions, in which she describes her time in China:
+In his explanations, Joyce hardly ever revealed the sources of quotations.
+But thanks to the detective work of Robbert-Jan Henkes and Mikio Fuse, we know he took this from Lady Susan Towneley's 1922 memoirs, Indiscretions, in which she describes her time in China:

 'The ceremonial form of Chinese conversation always amused me.
 It abounded in flowery compliments and quaint self-depreciatory remarks....